ab4d/Ab4d.SharpEngine.Samples/README.md

 Vulkan is a high performance graphics and cross-platform API that is similar to DirectX 12 but can run on multiple platforms.

 The following features are supported by the current version:
+- Using any coordinate system (y-up or z-up, right-handed or left-handed)
 - Core SharpEngine objects (Scene, SceneView)
 - Many SceneNode objects (ported most of 3D objects from Ab3d.PowerToys)
 - Object instancing (InstancedMeshNode)